Sunday, 29 June 2025

 }

-Create the static main method.
+Create the static main method to make the class runnable.

 {